Things to Know Before You Go!

 Traveling with Children: Before you travel, make sure you also know the entry requirements of your destination country which can be found by visiting the country’s consulate or embassy web site.
 Airlines may require special or additional documentation for children traveling without their legal guardian beyond what is mandated by the destination country.
 For example, if you are taking a child outside the country without one legal parent, a notarized letter is sometimes required.
 We encourage you to contact your travel agent or air carrier for clarification.

-BAGGAGE ALLOWANCE – Scheduled Airlines as well as Charter Airlines like Frontier, Sun Country, Viva Aerobus or Allegiant have different baggage allowances and fees.
+BAGGAGE ALLOWANCE – Scheduled Airlines as well as Charter Airlines like Frontier, Sun Country or Allegiant have different baggage allowances and fees.
 Please check with your airline or travel agent for specifics.
 Carry-on luggage is sometimes limited to one bag per person and must be small enough to fit beneath the seat in front of you; some airlines have a carry-on bag fee.
 PLEASE BE ADVISED THAT EXCESS/OVER SIZED BAGGAGE MAY BE DENIED AT CHECK-IN and if accepted, there will be additional charges.
 Anyone attempting to check-in excess baggage should arrive at the ticket counter a minimum of 2 hours prior to departure, or risk being denied boarding.
 Lap children under age two do not receive a separate baggage allowance.
 The Travel Gals accepts no liability for loss or damage to luggage, although maximum care will be taken to ensure safe handling.
 All lost or damaged luggage must be reported to an airport representative at the destination before leaving the airport terminal.
 For details on baggage insurance, see your travel agent.

 Airline Schedules and Check In – Watch your emails for any flight time changes that may occur prior to your trip.
 Notification of airline schedule changes will be sent via email to the email address given, up until the day of your departure.
 On the day you’re traveling, you can reconfirm your flight times by visiting the airline’s website or by calling them directly.
 If traveling on a charter operated flight the flight information may not be available on the airlines web site.

-It is recommended that you arrive at the airport approximately 2 hours prior to your departure for domestic flights and 3 hours prior to departure time for international flights.
+It is recommended that you arrive at the airport approximately 2 hours prior to your departure for domestic flights and at least 3 hours prior to departure time for international flights.
 Many airlines offer online check-in via their website.